Plus/4

-The Commodore Plus/4 is a home computer released by Commodore International in 1984.
-The "Plus/4" name refers to the four-application ROM-resident office suite (word processor, spreadsheet, database, and graphing); it was billed as "the productivity computer with software built in".
+The Plus/4 is a home computer released by Commodore International in 1984.
+It is part of the Commodore 264 series, which also includes the Commodore 16 and Commodore 116 models.
+The Plus/4 was marketed as "the productivity computer with software built in", with a four-application ROM-resident office suite: word processor, spreadsheet, database, and graphing software.

-Internally, the Plus/4 shared the same basic architecture as the lower-end Commodore 16 and 116 models, and was able to use software and peripherals designed for them.
-The Plus/4 was incompatible with the Commodore 64's software and some of its hardware.
-Although the Commodore 64 was more established, the Plus/4 was aimed at the more business oriented part of the personal computer market.
+Internally, the Plus/4 shares the same basic architecture as the Commodore 16 and 116, allowing it to use software and peripherals designed for these models.
+It is incompatible with the Commodore 64's extensive software library and some of its hardware.
+The Plus/4 was intended to expand the home computer market by targeting users interested in serious applications rather than gaming.

+The Plus/4 has a compact plastic casing with a full keyboard, although the cursor and function keys are made of rubber.
+Its BASIC version 3.5 is software incompatible with the Commodore 64.
+Despite its potential, the Plus/4 was criticized for its lack of compatibility with the C64 and its deficiencies in sound and graphics compared to its predecessor.

+Commodore produced approximately 827,000 units worldwide, with a significant number sold in Germany.
+The Plus/4 was discontinued in 1985, but systems remained available from liquidators for several years afterward.

 History

 In the early 1980s, Commodore found itself engaged in a price war in the home computer market.
 Companies like Texas Instruments and Timex Corporation were releasing computers that undercut the price of Commodore's PET line.
 Commodore's MOS Technology division had designed a video chip but could not find any third-party buyers.
 The VIC-20 resulted from the confluence of these events and it was introduced in 1980 at a list price of $299.95.
 Later, spurred by the competition, Commodore was able to reduce the VIC's street price to $99, and it became the first computer (of any kind) to sell over 1 million units.
 The Commodore 64, the first 64 KB computer to sell for under US$600 in the US, was another salvo in the price war but it was far more expensive to make than the VIC-20 because it used discrete chips for video, sound, and I/O. Still, the C64 went on to become a best-seller and was selling for $199 at the time of the Plus/4's introduction.
 Even while C64 sales were rising, Commodore president Jack Tramiel wanted a new computer line that would use fewer chips and at the same time address some of the user complaints about the VIC and C64.